How to scan your photos for barcode information

 Automatic scanning is also performed for liveview images, so a barcode can be extracted directly from the liveview stream even before a photo is taken.

-The barcode scanning can be triggered manually at any time by pressing the button at the top of the Display window.
+The barcode scanning can be triggered manually at any time by pressing the button at the top of the Capture window.
 Smart Shooter will try to scan a barcode from whichever image is visible at that time, and this can include a previously taken photo or a liveview image.

 Supported Barcode Types¶